Core principle

 Cryptography

-All algorithms are from NIST post-quantum standards (FIPS 203/204) or established symmetric primitives.
+All algorithms are from NIST post-quantum standards (FIPS 203, 204, 205, 206) or established symmetric primitives.
 Nothing custom.
 No proprietary key exchange.
+The relay loads 3 KEMs and 18 signatures; clients choose, the relay validates, and the live registry is at /v2/capabilities.
+See crypto agility for the wire format and full algorithm table.

 | Algorithm | Role | Standard |